 We can use this to estimate the critical $\gamma$ at which the vortex drifts from an initially connected to a disconnected orbit.
 For this, we take the vortex initially placed at the blue point in the inset of Fig.~\ref{fig:2} (for which the correct oscillation period was obtained in the $\gamma=0$ limit) and find the smallest value of $\gamma$ at which the vortex meets the threshold between rings, but does not cross it.
-Here, the displacement along the radial direction is the distance from the Thomas-Fermi radius to the point with the shortest connected orbit, so $\text{d}l_r \approx\Delta l_r = 0.86\mu$m, and the azimuthal displacement is a quarter of the total length of the vortex orbit, $\text{d}l_\phi \approx\Delta l_\phi = 44.21\mu$m.
-For these values, we get $\gamma_{\text{cr}} \approx 0.0195$, which is reasonably close to the observed value $0.015$.
-As we can see, $\gamma_{\text{cr}}$ depends on the geometry of the system and by making the radius of the ring smaller or by making the ring wider (shallower density gradient) we can increase $\gamma_{\text{cr}}$, thus making the oscillations more robust to finite temperature effects.
+Here, the displacement along the radial direction is the distance from the Thomas-Fermi radius to the point with the shortest connected orbit, so $\text{d}l_r \approx\Delta l_r = 0.87\mu$m, and the azimuthal displacement is a quarter of the total length of the vortex orbit, $\text{d}l_\phi \approx\Delta l_\phi = 44.27\mu$m.
+For these values, we get $\gamma_{\text{cr}} \approx 0.0197$, which is reasonably close to the observed value $0.015$.
+As we can see, $\gamma_{\text{cr}}$ depends on the geometry of the system.
+This fact has some important consequences: different $\gamma_{\text{cr}}$ for different values of $V_{b}$ which we, however, do not observe from numerical investigation (see Fig. \ref{fig:3}); by making the radius of the ring smaller or by making the ring wider (shallower density gradient) we can increase $\gamma_{\text{cr}}$, thus making the oscillations more robust to finite temperature effects.

 Having identified the dissipative persistent current oscillation feature, we next investigate the role of thermal fluctuations.